akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

   that will lead to degraded performance.
 Plus be aware for Google PubSub the checks perform some administrator operations which are limited by quotas (c.f. https://cloud.google.com/pubsub/quotas).

-- `ack_message_right_after_pull: ?bool`

-  Default to `false`, it allows to ack the message right after pulling it.
-  By default Google Pub/Sub waits for an acknowledgement during the next 10 seconds after the message is pulled.
-After that the message is available once again for another subscriber using the same subscription.
-  It can be a problem because in Symfony Messenger the message is acknowledged after the message is handled.
-For long processes the message will not be acknowledged in time.
-  The maximum custom deadline you can specify is 600 seconds (10 minutes).
-If this limit is not high enough, consider setting this option to `true`.
-  (See the `ackDeadlineSeconds` option in https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.subscriptions/create)
-  Note: with a doctrine transport, the `redeliver_timeout` is the equivalent of `ackDeadlineSeconds`

 - `subscription_filter: ?string`

   Default to `null`, it allows to filter messages.
 See https://cloud.google.com/pubsub/docs/filtering for the syntax.